tbishaw-stat6250/course-questions-wiki/week-07/README.md

 - *Question* (ldai4-stat6250): Can we use DROP and KEEP statement in the PROC steps?
 - *Question* (xyin6-stat6250): What is the difference between DROP= data set option and DROP statement?
 - Question (lsun20-stat6250): If we put the DROP statement after the data= option, it will still an error?
+- *Question* (sbagdi-stat6250): What causes the statements that refrence variables to use missing values for the variables?
+- *Answer* (sbagdi-stat6250)- To reference a variable in the original dataset, we should do that in DROP= and KEEP= option, failing to do this, causes the use of missing values for variables.